aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/automated_wannierisation.rst

 Download the Wannier90BandsWorkChain
 ------------------------------------

-First, let's downlaod the Wannier90BandsWorkChain from GitHub and install it
+First, let's download the Wannier90BandsWorkChain from GitHub and install it

 .. code:: bash